EryaOvimpakt/odin-recipes/README.md

 Afterthought:
 I'm quite happy with how it went.
 As expected, it's not really pretty but I'll add some pink and some glitter to it once I learn how to use CSS :3

+Afterafterthought:
+Now there is some pink all around and even some fancy buttons <3